amd/gaia/README.md

 # Getting Started

 To get started, please follow the instructions below.
-If you have a new machine and need to install all dependencies, start [here](#)
+If you have a new machine and need to install all dependencies, start [here](#).

 ## Contents: